Is skydiving safe?

 What should I wear when making my first jump?

 Can I bring my own camera?

-Our insurance does not allow any jumper to operate a camera during a skydive with less than 200 jumps experience.
+According to the CSPA Basic Safety Rules and our dropzone policy, no jumper is allowed to operate a camera during a skydive with less than 200 jumps experience.
 We will gladly offer video services for your jump with trained skydiving videographers.
 However, family and friends are more than welcome to videotape your plane loading and canopy landing!